 Top 3 Most Expensive Cities for Car Insurance in Hawaii

-- Gap insurance: This optional insurance covers the difference between the cash value of your vehicle and the amount you owe on your loan in the event of an accident.
+- Gap insurance: This optional insurance covers the difference between the cash value of your vehicle and the amount you owe on your loan in the event you total your vehicle.
+Typical cost through an insurer is about $20–$60 per year; dealer-sold GAP is often a one-time $400–$700.

-- Roadside assistance: Your insurance company’s roadside assistance can provide towing, flat tire, battery service, and more if you get stranded on the side of the road.
+- Roadside assistance: Your insurance company’s roadside assistance may provide towing, flat tire, battery service, and more if you get stranded on the side of the road, and often costs about $10–$75 per year when added to your policy.

 - Accident forgiveness: Car insurance rates typically increase after an accident.
 Optional accident forgiveness coverage ensures your rates will not increase after just one accident.